 If you’re a small business owner you know how important it is to have a professionally-designed website if you want to succeed.

-Despite the fact that each business is different and needs to display their own unique content, they still must offer an easy way for users to navigate the site.
+Despite the fact that each business is different and needs to display its own unique content, it still must offer an easy way for users to navigate the site.
 And the best way to achieve this is by implementing commonly accepted practices and publishing pages users expect to find when they visit any website.

-Even the most unique business must explain what they do, what services they provide and how people can contact them.
+Every type of business website, regardless of what industry they serve, must explain what they do, what services they provide, and how people can contact them.

 1. Home Page